shogo1045/PlusUltra/README.md

 ## News Site
 1. [GIGAZINE](https://gigazine.net/)
-There are interesting and funny information regarding technology in abundandce.
+There are interesting and funny information regarding technology in abundance.
 2. [TechCrunch](https://techcrunch.com/)